MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 ## Changing Paradigms

->"It used to be that you needed to spend 5-10 years studying in order to be able to really pull something off in software. **This is not the case anymore.**"
+>"It used to be that you needed to spend 5-10 years of studying in order to be able to really pull something off in software. **This is not the case anymore.**"

 ### Software 2.0

 Software is changing, again, and fundamentally so.
 For example, [GitHub](https://github.com) is a place where people all over the world host and work on their code projects.
 GitHub isn't a tiny, niche tool by any means.
-By 2024, over five billion developer contributions were made to more than 500 million open source projects on GitHub. *You could state the obvious: Coding is quite wide-spread.*
+By 2024, over five billion developer contributions were made to more than 500 million open source projects on [GitHub](https://github.com). *You could state the obvious: Coding is a quite active, wide-spread field.*

 We've been coding for ~70 years.
 Think of that as **Software 1.0.**

 >[!NOTE]
 > The concept of **Software 1.0** refers to pure code.
 Object-oriented, scripted, you name it.
-It's the code that programs a computer.<br>**Software 2.0** doesn't refer to code anymore, but to the weights that make neural networks attain some capability.
+It's the code that programs a computer to do something for us.<br>**Software 2.0** doesn't refer to code anymore, but to the weights that make neural networks attain some capability.

-Where [GitHub](https://github.com) served the world of *Software 1.0* there now also exists a platform dedicated to *Software 2.0:* [Huggingface](https://huggingface.co).
-What is its purpose?
-Neural networks, if built right, can do incredible things.
+Where [GitHub](https://github.com) served the world of *Software 1.0* there now also exists a platform dedicated to *Software 2.0:* [Huggingface](https://huggingface.co). **What is its purpose?** Neural networks, if built right, can do incredible things.
 The key intuition behind *Software 2.0* is that you don't directly model instructions/actions for some task anymore.
 Instead, you have your network's capability *emerge from a training process*, and apply that to the task at hand.

 [Huggingface](https://huggingface.co) is a platform where people can share and collaborate on neural networks, especially in the realm of natural language processing (NLP).
 It is a place where you can find pre-trained models, fine-tune them for your specific needs, and share your own models with the world.
 It's all about the the weights, the model architectures and the training data.

 We've been in the *Software 2.0* realm for some years now, already.
 Andrej wrote a [blogpost](https://karpathy.medium.com/software-2-0-a64152b37c35) about this back in 2017.
-Truthfully, neural networks aren't *that* new and they are widely spread across our software landscape already (e.g. recommender systems, image classifiers). **But another update to the software paradigm is quickly emerging now.**
+Truthfully, neural networks aren't *that* new and they are widely spread across our software landscape already (e.g. recommender systems, classifiers, forecasting systems). **But another update to the software paradigm is emerging now.**

 ### Software 3.0

-The recent update to "what software can be" emerged from Large Language Models (LLMs).
+The recent update to "What software can be" emerged from Large Language Models (LLMs).
 Indeed, *Software 3.0* programs an LLM for some specific purpose or set of tasks.
 However, this does not happen on the level of code or training/weights, but though **prompts.**

-**Prompts can temproarily program multi-purpose LLMs to perform specific tasks for us.** The programming language isn't Python or Java or Lisp, but English, French, Spanish, ...
+**Prompts can temporarily program multi-purpose LLMs to perform specific tasks for us.** The programming language isn't Python or Java or Lisp, but English, French, Spanish, ...

 <center>
 	<img src="./img/software_paradigms.png" style="width: auto; height: 300px;" />